Kinship United’s US Founder, Craig Muller, shares a moment he witnessed that exemplified the Bible’s teaching on caring for orphans and widows.

 You know those “ah-ha” moments that change your life forever?
 In an instant, you realize your whole future is laid out in front of you.

 I experienced a moment like that years ago which remains just as fresh in my memory as the day it happened.

 Picture a hot, tropical afternoon in one of the first Kinship Projects.
 The air was humid and heavy.
 It seemed like the sky would explode with rain any second.
 I stood on the cool tile inside the church and watched a young girl approach the doorway.

 She was around eight years old and stood silently as adults, the Kinship pastor and the good Samaritan who brought her there, talked over her.
-Just hours before, she had been playing outside while her parents worked in the fields nearby when suddenly a landmine exploded, killing them instantly.
+Just hours before, she had been playing outside while her parents worked in the fields nearby when suddenly a landmine exploded.